-Project No: M2CPS-17-02-01-19 Funding Source: 405(b) Amount: \$107,000.00 Project No: M2TR-17-02-01-19 Funding Source: 405(b) Amount: \$35,900.00 Project No: M2CSS-17-02-01-19 Funding Source: 405(b) Amount: \$15,700.00 Project No: STCPS-17-02-03-19 Funding Source: State Funds Amount: \$15,000.00 get: \$173,600.00
+Project No: M2CPS-17-02-01-19 Funding Source: 405(b) Amount: \$107,000.00 M2TR-17-02-01-19 Funding Source: 405(b) \$35,900.00 Project No: Amount: Project No: M2CSS-17-02-01-19 Funding Source: 405(b) Amount: \$15,700.00 Project No: STCPS-17-02-03-19 Funding Source: State Funds \$15,000.00 Amount:

-Primary Project Type: Child Passenger Safety
+Primary Project Type: Child Passenger Safety Total Budget: \$173,600.00

-Total Budget:

-Safe Kids Oklahoma (SKO) will use qualified, experienced employees (both staff and Description: contracted individuals) to conduct child passenger safety programs including certification/recertification, education, outreach, and technical support for the Oklahoma City metro area and other designated rural areas of Oklahoma.
+Safe Kids Oklahoma (SKO) will use qualified, experienced employees (both staff and Description: contracted individuals) to conduct child passenger safety programs certification/recertification, education, outreach, and technical support for the Oklahoma City metro area and other designated rural areas of Oklahoma.
 Outreach may include, but is not limited to hospitals, public service units (i.e. fire, police, EMS), faith-based community organizations, county health departments, and an emphasis on Oklahoma's Native American population.
 SKO staff will also host and/or assist with car seat check up events and workshops in the OKC metro and other designated rural areas statewide, providing needy families the ability to receive installation and education services.
 A special needs class will also be conducted this year.
 SKO will be responsible for compiling and maintaining an accurate list of active Oklahoma Child Restraint Inspection Stations made available to the public.
 Safe Kids Oklahoma will plan, coordinate and conduct the annual Martha Collar Tech Reunion.
 Funds are also provided for out-of-state travel for project personnel to attend Lifesavers or other traffic safety related conference.
 State funding provided will be expended in compliance with Oklahoma State law.
+Any program income generated through this project will be returned to the program and used for the purposes and under the conditions of the grant agreement.

+Project Title: Tulsa Safe Kids Child Passenger Safety Program

+Agency: St. Francis Hospital

+Project No:

+M2CPS-17-02-02-17

+Funding Source:

+405(b)

+Amount:

+\$104,832.00

+Project No:

+M2TR-17-02-02-17

+Funding Source:

+405(b)

+Amount:

+\$22,668.00

+Project No:

+M2CSS-17-02-02-17

+Funding Source:

+405(b)

+Amount:

+\$10,500.00

-Project Title: Tulsa Safe Kids Child P assenger Safety Program Agency: St. Francis Hospital Project No: Project No: Project No: M2CPS-17-02-02-17 M2TR-17-02-02-17 M2CSS-17-02-02-17 Funding Source:405(b)Funding Source:405(b)Funding Source:405(b) Amount: Amount: Amount: \$104,832.00 \$22,668.00 \$10,500.00 Primary Project ct Type: Child Passenge er Safety Total Budget: \$138,000.00
+Primary Project Type: Child Passenger Safety Total Budget: \$138,000.00

 Description: Employing a full-time CPS Coordinator, Safe Kids Tulsa (SKT) will plan and coordinate Child passenger Safety certification, training, education, outreach, and technical support activities in the Tulsa metro and other designated rural areas, including outreach to Oklahoma's Native American population.
 SKT will coordinate and conduct car seat check events in their designated area and assist in maintaining an accurate listing of active Oklahoma Child Restraint Inspection Stations made available to the public.
 Funds are also provided for out-of-state travel for project personnel to attend Lifesavers or other traffic safety related conference.
+Any program income generated through this project will be returned to the program and used for the purposes and under the conditions of the grant agreement.

-Project Title: Teen Seat Belt Safety Project Agency: DCCCA, Inc. Project No: Project No: OP-17-02-01-03 OP-17-02-02-03 Funding Source: 402 Funding Source: 402 Amount: Amount: \$67,800.00 \$7,600.00 Primary Projec t Type: Occupant Pro otection Total Budget: \$75,400.00
+Project Title: Teen Seat Belt Safety Project

+Agency: DCCCA, Inc.

+Project No:

+OP-17-02-01-03

+Funding Source:

+402

+Amount:

+\$67,800.00

+Project No:

+OP-17-02-02-03

+Funding Source:

+402

+Amount:

+\$7,600.00